andrew/ultimate-awesome/README.md

 - [awesome-starter-packs](https://github.com/ericclemmons/awesome-starter-packs) - Bluesky Starter Packs to find awesome accounts to follow.
 - [awesome-ducklake](https://github.com/esadek/awesome-ducklake) - A curated list of awesome DuckLake tools and resources.
 - [awesome-nn-optimization](https://github.com/harsh306/awesome-nn-optimization) - Awesome list for Neural Network Optimization methods.
+- [awesome-llm-agents](https://github.com/junhua/awesome-llm-agents) - A Collection of High Quality research papers and open-source projects about LLM-agents.
 - [awesome-scientific-machine-learning](https://github.com/MartinuzziFrancesco/awesome-scientific-machine-learning) - A curated list of awesome Scientific Machine Learning (SciML) papers, resources and software.
 - [awesome-austria](https://github.com/mxstbr/awesome-austria) - 🇦🇹 A curated list of things that show the awesome side of Austria.
 - [awesome-networked-media](https://github.com/omarcostahamido/awesome-networked-media) - Awesome list of tools for using multimedia in the network.
 - [awesome-regl](https://github.com/regl-project/awesome-regl) - List of resources, projects and tools for regl.
 - [awesome-rcj-soccer](https://github.com/robocup-junior/awesome-rcj-soccer) - A curated list of resources relevant to RoboCupJunior Soccer.
 - [awesome-scalinglaws](https://github.com/rzfan525/awesome-scalinglaws) - A curated list of awesome resources dedicated to Scaling Laws for LLMs.
-- [awesome-ps2](https://github.com/terremoth/awesome-ps2) - Awesome PlayStation 2 Apps and Homebrews.
 - [Awesome-LLM-with-RAG](https://github.com/WangRongsheng/Awesome-LLM-with-RAG) - A curated list of Large Language Model with RAG.
-- [awesome-Gesture-Recognition](https://github.com/ChanChiChoi/awesome-Gesture-Recognition) - Resources about Gesture Recognition.
 - [awesome-embedded-swift](https://github.com/Cosmo/awesome-embedded-swift) - A curated list for Embedded and Low-Level development in the Swift programming language.
 - [awesome-cloudinary](https://github.com/Developerayo/awesome-cloudinary) - :notebook_with_decorative_cover: :books: A curated list of awesome resources : books, videos, articles about getting started and using Cloudinary (A comprehensive cloud-based image and video management platform).
 - [awesome-coco](https://github.com/dougmasten/awesome-coco) - A curated list of awesome Tandy Color Computer development tools, software and resources.